studio24/amplify/docs/css.md

 ### 80-templates

 Styles required for specific page templates and/or content types.
 Note the sub-directory `85-amplify` which holds all the styles needed specifically for the Amplify website.

 ### 90-utilities

 Overrides or helper classes.

+## Linting Sass

+Amplify uses [Stylelint](https://stylelint.io/) to help us avoid errors and enforce conventions in our CSS.
+Visit that site for detailed documentation.

+If Stylelint encounters any errors that it cannot automatically fix, they will be highlighted in the terminal window and the Sass compilation step will not run.
+You must then either manually resolve the errors (preferred), or tell Stylelint to [ignore the problematic code](https://stylelint.io/user-guide/ignore-code).

+**If you have to ignore code for a valid reason, you _must_ specify the reason within the ignore comment.** You are encouraged to discuss with another developer before ignoring code.

+**Do not modify the underlying Stylelint rulesets** found in the `stylelint.config.js` config file without first discussing with the developers responsible for maintaining Amplify.

 ## Compiling Sass to CSS